Unit 1 - Practice Quiz

 C. The terminate operation

-D. The fork operation
+D. The execute operation

 10 A multitasking operating system is also often referred to as a: